bpmutter/RappaMappa/README.md

   - [ ] form where user can add rapper
     - [ ] MUST include coordinates via Google Maps API
   - [ ] backend updates data with new rapper (pending review and confirmation)
+- [ ] Bug fixes
+  - [ ] when you click on more info and button over a rapper pin it says there was a problem w the DB